Computational-Plant-Science/pycyapi/README.md

 - `unshare`: Revoke another user's access to your file or collection.
 - `tag`: Set metadata for a given file or collection.
 - `tags`: Get metadata for a given file or collection.

+To show usage information for a specific command, run `pycyapi <command> --help`.

 #### Version